ycrc/PIL/_episodes/03-create.md

 > ## With Great Power Comes Great Responsibility
 >
-> Removing the files in a directory recursively can be very dangerous
+> Removing the files in a directory recursively can be a very dangerous operation.
-> operation.
-If we're concerned about what we might be deleting we can
+> If we're concerned about what we might be deleting we can
 > add the "interactive" flag `-i` to `rm` which will ask us for confirmation
 > before each step
 > ~~~